 Such is life afloat.
 Owning an older home prepares you for this sort

 of thing I suspect.
 Stuff breaks from time to time.
-It's a given and
+It is a given and

-it really doesn't matter if you have a brand new boat or an older
+it really does not matter if you have a brand new boat or an older

 I enjoy the challenges most of the